QuartzBrandi/BreakProject/notes.md

   if a session[library] exists, create a "not USERNAME?" button make an occasional check that user is not private?
     if the site was last viewed (session[last_viewed]?) over 30 minutes ago (or an hour), check to see if that user is private
+    "not USERNAME?"
+    "not looking at USERNAME?"
+    "find a new player"
+    "find another player <small>currently looking at USERNAME</small>"

 Steam Requirements:
 - Each page that uses the Steam Web API must contain a link to http://steampowered.com with the text "Powered by Steam".
 We suggest that you put this link in your footer so it is out of the way but still visible to interested users.